data2health/repository-and-index-software/README.md

 7. Additional Info

 ## Contribution
-We welcome contributions from everyone, including suggestions and corrections!
+We welcome suggestions and corrections from everyone!